Cuciu/Investing4.0/README.md

 You can run it on your PC by installing Python 3.8 and the dependencies or simply deploy it as an app on Google App Engine on GCP.

 # MarketWatch.com web scrapper
+* It ompares 5 different stocks chosen by you, preferably from the same industry

 # It Calculates:
 * Net Income Growth 5 years